Transmutable/swan/README.md

 ## What's in this repo

-There are two printed parts (the case and the faceplate) which are defined by FreeCAD projects (*.FCStd) and STL files.
-The designs target resin printers but might also work on a filament printer.
+There are two printed parts (the case and the faceplate) which are defined by a single FreeCAD project (Print.FCStd) and that was used to export two STL files (Body.stl and Faceplate.stl).
+The design targets resin printers using soybean-based resin (aka "eco-resin") but might also work with different resins or on a filament printer.

-There is one circuit board design that is defined by KiCAD files.
-Follow the directions of your PCB manufacturer to export from KiCAD into a format that they accept.
-The components for the board are usually not available for assembly by board manufacturers.
-We solder them by hand.
-If you find someone who will source and assemble completed boards for a reasonable price then please do DM [Trevor](https://twitter.com/trevorfsmith/).
+There is one circuit board design that is defined by KiCAD files in `/board/`.
+Follow the directions of your PCB manufacturer to export plots from KiCAD.

+The components for the board are usually not available for assembly by board manufacturers so we solder them by hand.
+If you find someone who will source and assemble completed boards for a reasonable price then please DM [Trevor](https://twitter.com/trevorfsmith/).

 The [Bill of Materials](BOM.md) lists the other parts that make up the completed case.